foundry-vtt-community/wiki.js/development/guides/API-Learning-API.md

 > ### This Page has been Unpublished
 > In an effort to clean up some older articles this page was unpublished for the following reasons:
 > - This page is a hodge podge of advice and practical snippets that have not been updated since the wiki migrated to wikijs.
+> - The page does not match its title, which leads me to believe it is some techniques for learning how to read and interact with the Foundry Core API.
 >
 > To be considered for re-publishing, please address the issue above and reach out to the Wiki admins on either the Foundry VTT or League of Foundry Devs discord.
 {.is-danger}